 Engine Oil Analysis

-The certified RV inspector can offer advice on the process, perform the analysis as well as clarify the results once the sample is analyzed.
+The certified RV inspector can advise on the process, perform the analysis, and clarify the results once the sample is analyzed.

-So, what can fluid analysis tell you about the RV you are thinking of purchasing?
+So, what can fluid analysis tell you about the RV you want to purchase?

 Motorized RV’s have an engine, transmission, and a generator.
-Each of these components is expensive if repairs or replacement are needed after the sale.
+Each component is expensive if repairs or replacements are needed after the sale.
 You want to know about the condition of these components before purchase!
 High-end class A RV’s have generators that have cooling systems because they are generating the equivalent of up to 100 amps to provide for the needs of the RV.

 What can fluid analysis do for you once you buy your RV, whether it is motorized or for the vehicle pulling a towable RV?
 Engine oil analysis and coolant analysis can:

 - Extend the time between oil, transmission, and coolant changes